NEW INTERACTIVE EXHIBIT

 BROADWAY PODCAST NETWORK TO LAUNCH NEW COMPANION PODCAST “INTO COSTUME”

 New York, NY (August 5, 2021) – Beginning today, August 5, the Costume Industry Coalition, a new group created in 2020 to advocate for the survival of New York City’s custom costume industry, has launched a new exhibition in the heart of Times Square.
 Showstoppers!
-Spectacular Costumes from Stage & Screen is now open for a limited eight-week engagement through September 26, 2021 at 234 West 42nd Street.
+Spectacular Costumes from Stage & Screen is now open for a return engagement through December 5, 2021 at 234 West 42nd Street.

 Designed by the award-winning international exhibition firm Thinc Design, the 20,000 square foot space (formerly the home of Modell’s) features more than 100 of the industry’s most beautiful and complex garments.
 Confirmed displays include costumes from Broadway, Off Broadway and National Tours, including A Soldier’s Play, Aladdin, Chicago, Come From Away, The Cher Show, Dear Evan Hansen, Frozen, Golden Child, Hamilton, Harry Potter and the Cursed Child, The Lion King, Moulin Rouge!
 The Musical, Mrs. Doubtfire, The Phantom of the Opera, SIX, Wicked; TV’s “The Marvelous Mrs. Maisel,” “Dickinson” and “Saturday Night Live”; Film’s Respect and No Time to Die, along with costumes from the dance world (including American Ballet Theatre, the Martha Graham Dance Company, New York City Ballet and San Francisco Ballet), Opera, Disney World, Norwegian Cruise Line, Ringling Bros. and Barnum & Bailey®, Broadway Bares and more.